Free menstrual products at TU

 How can you help us

-If you can imagine being actively involved (for example, by helping to refill the products), please contact frauenreferat@asta.tu-berlin.de .
-We look forward to it !
+If you can imagine to be actively involved (for example to refill the products or to participate in our info campaign), please contact frauenreferat@asta.tu-berlin.de .
+We are looking forward to it !

 For the valuable cooperation and support, many thanks to